IEEECS-VIT/GPL/README.md

 #### External Requirements:

-* A MongoDB instance running locally or valid "MONGOLAB_URI"/"MONGOHQ_URI" string in process.env
+* A MongoDB instance running locally or valid "MONGO" string in process.env
 * A valid collection of social authentication tokens in process.env (Facebook, Twitter, and Google)
 * A valid "COOKIE_SECRET" string in process.env for better security (Optional)
 * A valid "LOGENTRIES_TOKEN" in process.env for Logentries support (Optional)